7SigmaLLC/contextr/README.md

-# File Context Builder
+# Contextr

-File Context Builder is a lightweight library that **packages your project’s code files into structured context**—ready to be consumed by Large Language Models (LLMs).
+Contextr is a lightweight library that **packages your project’s code files into structured context**—ready to be consumed by Large Language Models (LLMs).
 It enables **single-shot code context generation** for LLM prompting and supports **dynamic packaging for LLM agents** that require iterative file submission.

 ## 🎯 Why We Built It: LLM Workflows Need Precision, Not Guesswork